MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 **ftp://myself:mypassword@myserver:2121  passive,binary**

-Poll gathers information about remote files, to build messages about them.
+Poll gathers information about remote files, to build notification messages about them.
 The gather method that is built-in uses sarracenia.transfer protocols, currently implemented are sftp, ftp, and http.